 1 – Get Some Alone Time

 INFPs can quickly wear out if they are constantly socializing or dealing with people.
 During everyday stress or “grip”-related stress, getting away from it all is key.
-The INFP should get some space to themselves, quiet their minds, and just let the feelings pass through them until they start to feel more like themselves and more calm.
+The INFP should get some space to themselves, quiet their minds, and just let the feelings pass through them until they start to feel more like themselves and calmer.

 2 – Exercise